-Where the prescribed entity permits the disclosure of PI for research purposes in accordance with section 5 of the regulation, the policy, procedures, and practices must:
+Where the prescribed entity permits the disclosure of personal information for research purposes in accordance with section 6 of O. Reg 191/18, the policy, procedures, and practices must:

-- articulate a commitment by the prescribed entity not to disclose PI for research purposes if other information will serve the research purpose and not to disclose more PI than is reasonably necessary to meet the research purpose - set out the circumstances in which PI is permitted to be disclosed for research purposes
+- articulate a commitment by the prescribed entity not to disclose personal information for research purposes if other information will serve the research purpose and not to disclose more personal information than is reasonably necessary to meet the research purpose - set out the circumstances in which personal information is permitted to be disclosed for research purposes

-The policy, procedures, and practices must identify the agent(s) responsible for receiving, reviewing, and determining whether to approve or deny a request for the disclosure of PI for research purposes, as well as the process that must be followed.
+The policy, procedures, and practices must identify that the prescribed entity is responsible for receiving, reviewing, and determining whether to approve or deny a request for the disclosure of personal information for research purposes, as well as the process that must be followed.
 At a minimum, the request process must set out the:

-- documentation that must be completed, provided and/or executed by agent(s) of the prescribed entity or by the researcher - agent(s) to whom this documentation must be provided - required content of the documentation
+- documentation that must be completed, provided, and/or executed by agent(s) of the prescribed entity or by the researcher - agent(s) to whom this documentation must be provided - required content of the documentation

-Having regard to the Coroners Act and its regulations, the policy, procedures, and practices must also address the requirements that must be satisfied and the criteria that must be considered by the agent(s) responsible for determining whether to approve the request for the disclosure of PI for research purposes.
+Having regard to the CYFSA and its regulations, the policy, procedures, and practices must also address the requirements that must be satisfied and the criteria that must be considered by the prescribed entity whether to approve the request for the disclosure of personal information for research purposes.

-At a minimum, prior to any approval of the disclosure of PI for research purposes, the policy, procedures, and practices must require the agent(s) responsible for determining whether to approve or deny the request to ensure that:
+At a minimum, prior to any approval of the disclosure of personal information for research purposes, the policy, procedures, and practices must require the prescribed entity to ensure that:

-- the prescribed entity is in receipt of a written application accompanied by a written research plan and a copy of the decision of the research ethics board approving the written research plan - the written research plan complies with the requirements in the Coroners Act and its regulations - the Chief Coroner must consent to the disclosure of the PI for the specific research project and the purpose of the research must be related to the health or safety of the public or any segment of the public. - the PI being requested is consistent with the PI identified in the written research plan approved by the research ethics board - other information, namely de-identified and/or aggregate information, will not serve the research purpose - no more PI is being requested than reasonably necessary to meet the research purpose
+- the prescribed entity is in receipt of a written research plan that has been approved by the research ethics board - the written research plan complies with the requirements in the CYFSA and its regulations - the prescribed entity has received written confirmation from each member of the research ethics board that the member's personal interest in the use of the personal information or the performance of the research does not conflict or appear to conflict with the member's ability to objectively review the research plan - the personal information being requested is consistent with the personal information identified in the written research plan approved by the research ethics board - other information, namely de-identified and/or aggregate information, will not serve the research purpose - no more personal information is being requested than reasonably necessary to meet the research purpose